semvdn/The-Birds-and-The-Bees/Documentation/Boids.md

 Birds are the predators of the ecosystem.
 Their behavior is also state-driven.

 -   **States:**
-    1.  `HUNTING`: The bird actively seeks out and chases the nearest bee within its visual range.
-If no prey is in sight, it will still apply flocking rules, effectively following its flockmates to search for food.
+    1.  `HUNTING`: A bird always follows the core flocking rules.
+In the `HUNTING` state, it adds a strong steering behavior to actively seek out and chase the nearest bee within its visual range.
-    2.  `SEEKING_MATE`: After catching enough bees (`BEES_FOR_NEW_BIRD`), the bird attempts to reproduce.
+    2.  `SEEKING_MATE`: After catching enough bees (`NEST_SETTINGS.BEES_FOR_NEW_BIRD`), the bird attempts to reproduce.
-    3.  `GO_TO_NEST`: Once paired with a mate and having claimed a nest, the bird travels to the nest to lay an egg.
+    3.  `GO_TO_NEST`: Once paired with a mate and having claimed a nest, the bird travels to the nest to begin the nesting process.

--   **Reproduction and Nesting:** The bird reproduction cycle is a multi-step process:
+-   **Reproduction and Nesting ([`js/main.js`](js/main.js)):** The bird reproduction cycle is a multi-step process managed in the main simulation loop:
     1. A bird first checks if the world population is below the `MAX_BIRDS` limit.
 If not, it returns to hunting, incurring a "cost" by resetting its `beesCaught` counter.
     2. If there is space, it searches for a potential partner that is also in the `SEEKING_MATE` state.
-    3. Once a partner is found, the pair searches for an available nest.
+    3. Once a partner is found, the pair searches for and claims an available nest, setting its `isAvailable` flag to `false`.
-    4. When a pair finds and claims a nest, they set `isAvailable` to `false`.
+    4. Both birds, now in the `GO_TO_NEST` state, fly to their claimed `matingNest`.
+Upon arrival, each bird adds itself to the nest's `occupants` set.
-    5. Both birds fly to the nest.
-When both have arrived, they begin a nesting countdown.
+    5. The main loop checks for nests where `occupants.size` is 2 or more.
+When this condition is met, a `nestingCountdown` begins.
-    6. An egg is laid, which starts a hatching countdown.
+    6. After the nesting countdown finishes, an egg is laid (`hasEgg = true`), and a separate `hatchingCountdown` begins.
+The parent birds are reset to the `HUNTING` state.
-    7. When the egg hatches, a new bird is born, and the nest becomes available again (`isAvailable = true`).
+    7. When the egg's hatching countdown finishes, a new bird is born with inherited and mutated genes from its parents, and the nest becomes available again (`isAvailable = true`).